 - Developing partnerships and implementing strategies that improve access to quality postsecondary education and career pathway opportunities that lead to higher wage jobs.

-- focus on job quality improvement strategies and
+- Focusing on job quality improvement strategies.

 The Youth Excel initiative is made possible with the generous support of the Siemens Foundation.